You are here

 The M.B.A. at Kansas Wesleyan University is ideal for professionals looking for a flexible, affordable program.
 While the average graduate degree costs $23,800 (and many M.B.A. programs cost far more), the total cost at KWU is under $15,000.
-Our accredited program provides working professionals the opportunity to pursue an advanced degree in as little as a full calendar year.
+Our program provides working professionals the opportunity to pursue an advanced degree in as little as a full calendar year.
 Additionally, our students are empowered with options: complete the program entirely online or select a hybrid option, enrolling in several on-campus courses offered during evening hours.
 No matter your choice, our courses give students the chance to network with executives from the region’s top businesses.
 Students are billed per course, so if life throws a curve ball, students aren’t stuck with a bill for remaining courses.
 No GMAT is required for acceptance to the 30-hour program.

 Why Choose KWU for your M.B.A.?

 - Achievable - Finish in as little as ONE YEAR!

 - Accredited - by the Higher Learning Commission

 CURRICULUM - Complete your degree in 12 months!